Frequently Asked Questions (FAQ)

 What do MCP Servers entail?

-MCP Servers are systems that are responsible for supplying context, tools, and prompts to AI clients.
-They have the ability to expose different data sources like files, documents, databases, and API integrations.
+MCP Servers are systems responsible for supplying context, tools, and prompts to AI clients.
+They can expose various data sources like files, documents, databases, and API integrations.
 By doing so, they facilitate AI assistants to access real-time information in a secure manner, which is crucial for providing up-to-date and accurate responses.

 How does the operation of MCP Servers occur?